jcburley/joker/GOSTD.md

 Use `(vec ...)` to perform an explicit conversion, in this example, as `GoObject`s that wrap appropriate types are `Seqable` and thus support `(count ...`), `(rest ...)`, and so on.

-This change improves performance in cases where the returned value will be used as-is, or only limited information (such as a given element or the number of elements) is needed, by Joker code, and where the number of returned elements (or their individual elements) is large.
+This change improves performance in cases where the returned value will be used as-is, or only limited information (such as a given element or the number of elements) is needed, by Clojure code, and where the number of returned elements (or their individual elements) is large.

 *Note:* Vectors are still returned when the called Go function returns multiple arguments, since Go does not define multiple arguments as a single type.